shotover/shotover-proxy/docs/src/examples/cassandra-cluster-shotover-sidecar.md

 #### Adding Rate Limiting

 The next section of this tutorial will cover adding rate limiting to your Cassandra cluster with Shotover.
 We will add the `RequestThrottling` transform to our `topology.yaml` as shown below.
-This transform should go at the front of the chain to prevent any unnessecary operations from occurring if a query is going to be rate limited.
+This transform should go at the front of the chain to prevent any unnecessary operations from occurring if a query is going to be rate limited.

 ```YAML
 ---